Nikolai Stepulov: World War II and after

 During his boxing career Stepulov served in the Estonian Army as a private, and was promoted to corporal for his Olympic success.
 In 1937 he worked as a messenger at the Ministry of Economic Affairs.
-In 1940, when Soviet troops entered Estonia, he became Soviet collaborant participated in disarming the Signal Battalion.
-In 1945 he returned to Estonia, claiming to been meanwhile a Soviet spy, and took odd jobs as a factory worker, turf cutter, lumberjack and boxing coach and referee.
+In 1940, when Soviet troops entered Estonia, he became a Soviet collaborationist and participated in disarming the Signal Battalion.
+After World war II he returned to Estonia and took odd jobs as a factory worker, turf cutter, lumberjack and boxing coach and referee.
 He eventually became a heavy drinker and got involved with criminals.
 In 1955, he was arrested for burglary and sentenced to seven years.
 He was released after four years, but was later arrested a few more times for similar offenses.
 In the 1960s he developed the Parkinson's disease and died in the hospital of the Tallinn central prison.